 Many of us do not want to get their hands dirty.
 Well, you can’t drive a car without knowing how to repair certain technical issues that you might happen to you.
 The same principle applies for the chainsaw.
 With time going by, your chainsaw chain might be damaged or become ineffective to cut woods.
-That is why we are going to show you on how to sharpen it using a usual tool like the dremel.
+That is why we are going to show you how to sharpen chainsaw using a usual tool like the dremel.

-It does not matter much if you use your chainsaw for an occasional weekend garden clean or on a much more regular use, eventually the chain will get dull, slow down and, affect your work negatively.
+It does not matter much whether you use your chainsaw for an occasional weekend garden clean or on a much more regular use, eventually the chain will get dull, slow down and, affect your work negatively.
 Thus, read our description below on how to sharpen your chainsaw using a dremel.

 Doing the Sharpening Process

 1. Secure Your Chainsaw

 The task of sharpening your chainsaw begins the moment you realize that your chain isn’t working properly, and being unable to cut effectively.
 Hence, time has come for you to make the blade of your chainsaw sharp again.
 We all want a perfectly sharpened chainsaw, but safety first!